Skip To Content

 Consumer drones with quality cameras have enabled dramatic growth in the ability of GIS professionals, land managers, and many others to capture their own imagery, when and where required, and process it to create accurate geospatial products.

 You generally need to process the individual, overlapping image frames acquired by drones to create a variety of 2D and 3D products, including orthorectified imagery (orthomosaics), digital surface models (DSMs) and digital terrain models (DTMs), point clouds, and textured meshes.
-These data products are then used for visualization or analysis, and may need to be shared with colleagues or the public.
+These data products are then used for visualization or analysis, and they may need to be shared with colleagues or the public.

 • Generating 2D products—Orthorectified mosaics and digital surface models

 Explore the following resources to learn more about using Drone2Map to generate 2D and 3D products from drone imagery.
-(Not sure where to start?
-Look for the star by Esri's most helpful resources.)

 Note: